1000 GIS Applications & Uses

 231. Military Mission Planning – Increasing operational awareness to helicopter pilots through 3D for conducting ingress and egress movement.

-233. United Nations Peacekeeping – Peacekeeping by means of having the geographic necessary for humanitarian aid, developing peace in war-torn countries and providing the necessary support.
+233. United Nations Peacekeeping – Employing the necessary humanitarian aid and developing peace in war-torn countries.

 234. Critical Features – Identifying threats to homeland security by collecting knowledge of the built and cultural environments.